RAGHIBRIZWAN/AI-SPRING-2025/Assignment 1/readme.md

 # QUESTION 2:

-Here’s a refined and paraphrased version with slight improvements for clarity and flow:

----

 ### Assessing AI’s Ability to Perform Various Tasks

-Artificial Intelligence (AI) has made remarkable progress across different fields, yet its effectiveness varies depending on the task.
-Below is an evaluation of AI’s current capabilities in various areas, along with the challenges it faces in tasks that remain beyond its reach.

 1. **Playing Table Tennis at a Professional Level**
    - **Present Status:** Not Fully Achievable